sanjaygithub123/tech1234/ProductMicroservice/Readme.txt

 -set "OauthGoogleEnabled": "true" in appSetting.json file else by default JWT token will be enabled.
 See startup.cs for authentication configuration.
-Call https://localhost:5001/api/Account to redirect on google login -set "OauthGoogleEnabled": "false" in appSetting.json file to use JWT token -Call https://localhost:5001/api/Product to call product service, if JWT is enabled then nee to pass bearer token with requestHeader. call https://localhost:5001/Token to get bearer token -Call https://localhost:5001/api/Session to look how session management work -Call https://localhost:5001/api/swagger to look swagger page -Call https://localhost:5001/api/TestException to look how centralize exception works.
+-set "OauthGoogleEnabled": "false" in appSetting.json file to use JWT token -Call https://localhost:5001/api/Product to call product service, if JWT is enabled then nee to pass bearer token with requestHeader. call https://localhost:5001/Token to get bearer token.
+If "OauthGoogleEnabled" : "true" then it will hit https://localhost:5001/api/Account api to authenticate by google -Call https://localhost:5001/api/Session to look how session management work -Call https://localhost:5001/api/swagger to look swagger page -Call https://localhost:5001/api/TestException to look how centralize exception works.